lm2-poly/templates-presentation/README.md

 ## Beamer

-The Beamer template is available in English, with white background, but the change to French is straightforward.
+The Beamer template is available in English and French, with white background, which can be specified at te beginning of the ```.tex``` file.
 It is adapted from an open access template, based on the Berlin format.